MIT-SPARK/Hydra/README.md

 ## News

+**Update (01/28/25):** We've released a new version of Hydra.
+This involves the following changes:
+  - Open-set semantic capabilities used by downstream projects (i.e., [Khronos](https://github.com/MIT-SPARK/Khronos) and [Clio](https://github.com/MIT-SPARK/Clio))
+  - A clear separation between colors and semantic labels.
+Hydra no longer assigns colors to nodes when building a scene graph; this is done by the visualizer
+  - Instructions for using a real semantic segmentation model via [semantic_inference](https://github.com/MIT-SPARK/semantic_inference.git)
+  - Internal refactoring and cleanup

+> **Node**<br>
+> We've updated our rosinstall file to point to the `main` branch of Kimera-PGMO.
+Please make sure you have the right branch checked out!

 **Update (06/26/24):** We've released the latest version of Hydra.
 This release also includes the following features:
   - Room category classification networks from our most recent paper, available [here](https://github.com/MIT-SPARK/Hydra-GNN)